The village mayor who challenged New York law by attempting to marry gay couples last year will face trial, the state's highest court ruled Friday.

 West has maintained he was upholding the gay couples' constitutional rights to equal protection — and thus his oath of office — by allowing them to wed in the Hudson Valley college town in late February 2004.

 But top state officials, including Gov. George Pataki and Attorney General Eliot Spitzer, have said same-sex ceremonies violate state law.

 "Mayor West stood up for the constitutional rights of people being treated unfairly and unconstitutionally," said West's attorney, E. Joshua Rosenkranz.
 "If he is wrong about that judgment, of course he will stand trial and we'll pay whatever penalty and he's prepared to do so."

-Before making its decision, the state Court of Appeals refused West's request to first hear arguments on the constitutionality of the state's gay marriage ban.
+Before making its decision, the state Court of Appeals refused West's request to first hear arguments on the constitutionality of the state's gay marriage (search) ban.
 West had argued that the high court should take up the issue now because the case was unique, novel and critical to the state.

 But Assistant District Attorney Joan Lamb argued that other cases brought by gay couples are already wending through the court system, and those couples have better legal status to contest the law because it affects their own rights, while West was acting as a public official.